amnn/typed-geomlab-report/report.md

 \section{Type Errors}\label{app:errors}

 In Section\ \ref{sec:bg} we chose to \textit{desugar} the source language.
 This simplifies type assignment, but now we deal with the consequences as they pertain to type errors.
-By annotating the abstract syntax tree with source locations, and preserving them during desugaring, we can point to the part of the \textit{source} program from which a type error originates, even though the error was detected in the \textit{desugared} representation.
+By annotating the abstract syntax tree with source locations and preserving them during desugaring, we can point to the part of the \textit{source} program from which a type error originates, even though the error was detected in the \textit{desugared} representation.

 \subsection{Calculating Source Locations}